I2DInput

 {

-// This would normally be a Glue variable, but added
+// This would normally be a FRB variable on the entity, but added

 // here to keep the example simpler